moai/moai-ide/README.txt

 Developing on Windows:

+To build the moai project, you will need to add the MOAI_OPENSSL environment variable:

+MOAI_OPENSSL = <path to OpenSSL>

+where the OpenSSL path should contain the lib/ and include/ folders relevant to OpenSSL.
 Start with the vs2008 or 2010 reference solutions.
 The 'moai' project builds moai.exe, a command line Moai host based on GLUT.

 Lua samples are located in samples/basics.
 To run, build moai.exe.
 Add the MOAI_BIN and MOAI_CONFIG environment variables: